Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

  Remember, however, to uncheck *Use cache* if you instead want to process the same area using newer imagery that the provider has made available since you last processed it, otherwise the you'll get the same results.

-Use additional satellite imagery providers
+Use comercail satellite imagery providers
 -------------------------------------------

 How to connect to Maxar SecureWatch